 The Company operates a defined contribution pension scheme for the benefit of employees.
 The assets of the scheme are held separately from those of the company in an independently administered fund.
-The pension cost charge for the year represents contributions payable by the company to the fund and amounted to £177,672 (2019: £270,308).
-There were outstanding contributions of £2,275 (2019: £6,775) at the end of the year which are included within creditors.
+The pension cost charge for the year represents contributions payable by the Company to the fund and amounted to £269,614 (2020: £177,672).
+There were outstanding contributions of £nil (2020: £2,275) at the end of the year which are included within creditors.